DumbassAU/ohiorizzAPI/README.md

 - Compatibility
 - ~~Game Modes~~ (coming soon)

-Mira API strives to be simple and easy to use, while also using as many base game elements as possible.
+ohio rizz API strives to be simple and easy to use, while also using as many base game elements as possible.
 The result is a less intrusive, better modding API that covers general use cases.

 **Join the [Discord](https://discord.gg/FYYqJU2bvp) for support and to stay updated on the latest releases**

 # Usage

-To start using Mira API, you need to:
+To start using ohio rizz API, you need to:
-1. Add a reference to Mira API either through a [DLL](https://github.com/All-Of-Us-Mods/MiraAPI/releases), project reference, or [NuGet package](https://www.nuget.org/packages/AllOfUs.MiraAPI).
+1. no step 1 cuz im too lazy to change stuff
-2. Add a BepInDependency on your plugin class like this: `[BepInDependency(MiraApiPlugin.Id)]`
+2. Add a BepInDependency on your plugin class like this: `[BepInDependency(ohiorizzAPIPlugin.Id)]`
-3. Implement the IMiraPlugin interface on your plugin class.
+3. Implement the IohioPlugin interface on your plugin class.

-Mira API also depends on [Reactor](https://github.com/NuclearPowered/Reactor) in order to function properly!
+ohio rizz API also depends on [your motha](https://github.com/NuclearPowered/Reactor) in order to function properly!
 Do not forget to include it as a reference and `BepInDependency`!

-For a full example, see [this file](https://github.com/All-Of-Us-Mods/MiraAPI/blob/master/MiraAPI.Example/ExamplePlugin.cs).
+For a full example, see [this file](https://github.com/All-Of-Us-Mods/MiraAPI/blob/master/ohiorizzAPI.Example/ExamplePlugin.cs).

 ## Recommended Project Structure
-It is highly recommended to follow this project structure when using Mira API in order to keep your code clean and organized.
+It is highly recommended to follow this project structure when using ohio rizz API in order to keep your code clean and organized.
 You can also view the Example Mod in this repository for some guidance.
 ```
-MyMiraMod/
+MyOhioMod/
 ├── Buttons/
 │   └── MyCoolButton.cs
 ├── Options/